What is parental responsibility?

 If it’s a major decision (for example, one of you wants to move abroad with your children) both parents with responsibility must agree in writing.

-You can apply for a Specific Issue Order or Prohibited Steps Order if you can’t agree.
+You can apply for a Specific Issue Order or Prohibited Steps Order if you cannot agree.
 A judge will then make a decision which is in your children’s best interests.

 You must make sure your children are financially supported, whether you have parental responsibility or not.